Chelsea Field

-Chelsea Field is an American actress.
+Chelsea Field (born Kimberly A. Botfield; May 27, 1957) is an American film and television actress.

+Early life

+Field was born Kimberly A. Botfield in Glendale, California.

 Career

 Field started her career as a Solid Gold Dancer, and one of her first television roles was on Airwolf.
 She also played Teela in the 1987 film adaptation of Masters of the Universe.
 She began portraying attorney Rita Devereaux on NCIS: New Orleans during the program's third season.
 The character was changed from recurring to regular effective with the seventh season.

 Personal life

-Field is married to actor Scott Bakula, and she has appeared on several episodes of NCIS: New Orleans, in which he stars.
-According to a December 2010 Tyler 'n Todd radio interview with Bakula, he and Field had been together for "16 years, almost" but married for only "a year".
+Field married actor Scott Bakula in 2009 after a 15-year relationship during which they had two children.